 Once you’ve given it that quick rinse, it’s time for the real washing to begin—which is precisely where much of the damage takes place.
 For starters, skip the washing machine.
 Even a gentle cycle can stretch bathing suits.

-Instead, opt for a hand wash with cold water and a mild soap.
+Instead, opt for a hand wash with cold water and mild soap.
 Treat the swimsuit the same way you would a delicate fiber and take care not to damage it with any rough pulls.
-Instead, massage it lightly to remove sand, dirt, sunblock and chlorine.
+Instead, massage it lightly to remove sand, dirt, sunblock, and chlorine.

 Once the wash is complete, do not—under any means—wring out your bathing suit.
 While it’s not as damaging as a wring, hanging your bathing suit to dry may also stretch out its fibers in addition to extra sun exposure.